Encina Hall, E202

-Before coming to Stanford in 2011, she served as professor of public policy at UCLA’s Luskin School of Public Affairs and as a fellow at the Burkle Center for International Relations.
-Zegart’s research examines the organization of American national security agencies and their effectiveness.
+Before coming to Stanford in 2011, Zegart served as professor of public policy at UCLA’s Luskin School of Public Affairs and as a fellow at the Burkle Center for International Relations.
+Her research examines the organization of American national security agencies and their effectiveness.
 She is the author of two award-winning books.
 Flawed by Design, which chronicles the development of the Central Intelligence Agency, Joint Chiefs of Staff, and National Security Council, won the highest national dissertation award in political science.
 Spying Blind, which examines why American intelligence agencies failed to adapt to the terrorist threat before 9/11, won the National Academy of Public Administration’s Brownlow Book Award.
 She has also published in International Security, Political Science Quarterly, and other leading academic journals.
 She serves on the editorial boards of Terrorism and Political Violence and Intelligence and National Security.
 Her most recent book is Eyes on Spies: Congress and the United States Intelligence Community.

 Zegart was featured by the National Journal as one of the ten most influential experts in intelligence reform.
 She served on the Clinton administration's National Security Council staff and as a foreign policy adviser to the Bush-Cheney 2000 presidential campaign.
 She has testified before the Senate Intelligence Committee, provided training to the Marine Corps, and advised officials on intelligence and homeland security matters.
 From 2009 to 2011 she served on the National Academies of Science Panel to Improve Intelligence Analysis.
 Her commentary has been featured on national television and radio shows and in the New York Times, Washington Post, and Los Angeles Times.